 - Reduces carbon emissions

-Air source heat pumps don’t require a high amount of power consumption to run, as their power comes from the air at the external temperature, with electricity only required to power the heat pump’s internal operations.
-This can reduce electricity use and your carbon footprint dramatically.
+Air source heat pumps don’t require high power to run, as their power comes from the external air, with electricity only required to power the heat pump’s internal operations.
+This can dramatically reduce electricity use and your carbon footprint.

 - They can act as split systems

-If you live in an area with extremes of both temperatures, heat pumps will serve you well year-round, with the ability to reverse the process and act as an air conditioning unit.
+If you live in an area with extremes in both heat and cold, heat pumps will serve you well year-round, as they can reverse the process and act as an air conditioning unit.

 - Long life span

 Heat pumps are famous for their long life spans, lasting up to and beyond 20 years.
-Guaranteeing returns from day one and requiring servicing just once annually, your heat pump will be saving you money from the get-go.
+Guaranteeing returns from day one and requiring servicing just once a year, your heat pump will save you money from the get-go.

 Cons of heat pumps